 The data portion of the document is divided into a series of flows, where each flow is connected to a page layout.
-The flows encloses a list of blocks in them.
+The flows enclose a list of blocks in them.
 This list of blocks may contain inline markup features or a list of text data, or maybe both at the same time.
 Margins of the document may also display the page numbers or chapter headings.
-Functionality of both blocks and inline elements remain same as in the CSS, yet some padding and margins rules are different between FO and CSS.
+The functionality of both blocks and inline elements remains the same as in the CSS, yet some padding and margin rules are different between FO and CSS.

 A page can have multiple columns and blocks and can extend from one column to another by default.
 Multiple pages are allowed to have different widths and numbers of columns.
 All FO characteristics follow the limits of a multi-column page.

 An XSL-FO list is established by two sets of blocks arranged cheek by jowl.
-Conceptually, in a list, a block on the left indicates a number, a bullet or a string of text, while the right side block may works as anticipated.
-Numbering of XSL-FO lists, is usually done by the XSLT.
+Conceptually, in a list, a block on the left indicates a number, a bullet, or a string of text, while the right side block may works as anticipated.
+The numbering of XSL-FO lists is usually done by the XSLT.

-XSL-FO 1.1 has features that help to generate an index through referencing of properly marked-up elements.
+XSL-FO 1.1 has features that help to generate an index through referencing properly marked-up elements.